jerryliang24/jerryliang24.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-  I am Zhiyuan Liang, an intern at Tencent Hunyuan supervised by Dr. <a href="https://kaiwang960112.github.io/">Kai Wang</a>.
+  I am Zhiyuan Liang, who just graduated from <a href="https://www.ustc.edu.cn/">USTC</a>.

-  I'm extraodinarily fortunate to work as an intern at <a href="https://ai.comp.nus.edu.sg/"> NUS HPC AI Lab</a> for a fruitful year, under the supervision of Prof.<a href="https://www.comp.nus.edu.sg/~youy/">Yang You</a>, and advised by Dr. <a href="https://kaiwang960112.github.io/">Kai Wang</a> and <a href="https://wangbo-zhao.github.io/">Wangbo Zhao</a>.
+  I'm extraodinarily fortunate to work as an intern at <a href="https://ai.comp.nus.edu.sg/"> NUS HPC AI Lab</a> for a fruitful year, under the supervision of Prof.<a href="https://www.comp.nus.edu.sg/~youy/">Yang You</a>, and advised by Dr. <a href="https://kaiwang960112.github.io/">Kai Wang</a> and Dr. <a href="https://wangbo-zhao.github.io/">Wangbo Zhao</a>.
   Before that, I worked as an intern at UNC Chapel Hill under the supervision of Prof <a href="https://www.huaxiuyao.io/"> Huaxiu Yao </a>.
   Before that, I was fortunate to start my journey of research at the <a href="https://data-science.ustc.edu.cn">Lab of Data Science</a> supervised by Prof.<a href="https://xiangwang1223.github.io/">Xiang Wang</a> and Prof.<a href="https://hexiangnan.github.io/">Xiangnan He</a>.